 The museum envisioned a space that would offer unobstructed views of the outside and allow ample natural daylight to give the center an airy, open feel.
 The challenge was to create a picture-perfect transition between the outdoors and the interior, without promoting heat, glare and harmful UV rays that can damage the invaluable historical artifacts on display.

-View Smart Glass encloses the north, east and west facades of the facility and automatically adjusts window tint based on sun exposure.
-Without View Smart Glass, the museum would have needed to install internal roller shades, which would have blocked the inspirational views and created a completely different visitor experience than envisioned by the architect and the museum.
+View Smart Windows enclose the north, east and west facades of the facility and automatically adjusts window tint based on sun exposure.
+Without View Smart Windows, the museum would have needed to install internal roller shades, which would have blocked the inspirational views and created a completely different visitor experience than envisioned by the architect and the museum.

-With View Dynamic Glass installed, the Helmerich Center maintains a connection with the outdoors and creates a bright and welcoming environment—all while reducing solar heat and glare.
-The superior UV properties of the View Smart Glass block 97–99 percent of UV radiation, helping to shield the facility’s artifacts and furnishings from damage and fading.
+With View Smart Windows installed, the Helmerich Center maintains a connection with the outdoors and creates a bright and welcoming environment—all while reducing solar heat and glare.
+The superior UV properties of the View Smart Windows block 97–99 percent of UV radiation, helping to shield the facility’s artifacts and furnishings from damage and fading.